hungtruongquoc/udacity-devops-capstone/README.md

 [The CI/CD script](https://github.com/hungtruongquoc/DevOps_Microservices/blob/master/.circleci/config.yml) is hosted in
 the [root folder](https://github.com/hungtruongquoc/DevOps_Microservices) of the repository of the microservice.

+# The CI/CD Result

+Screenshots of the CI/CD process are stored in `screenshots` folder.
+The result of each step are marked with sequential index from `1` to `6`.
+There are also 2 screenshots showing the CloudFormation stack of the Kubernetes cluster and node group.

 # Notes

 eksctl needs following environment variables: